 In the mid-to-late 1900’s, the Fitzgerald’s purchased a small farmhouse on 50 acres of land in Collinsville, Oklahoma.
-It was to be a place to grow old together while watching their grandchildren hunt for 4-leaf clovers, chase frogs and catch fireflies..
+It was to be a place to grow old together while watching children, and later, their grandchildren hunt for 4-leaf clovers, chase frogs and catch fireflies..

 Today, three of the Fitzgerald’s eight grandchildren have moved onto the property.
 One moved into the old farmhouse, while another built a new home on his part of the original 50 acres.
 In early 2019, the third grandchild, Katherine, decided to move to her part of the property and fulfill dreams of her own by building a very special ranch.
 In honor of her grandparents, Katherine christened the ranch Fitzgerald Acres Alpaca Ranch.